 The Venetian Aperitif

 For several years now, among the most popular advice about Venice there is also that for bacaro tour.
 The Venetian aperitif is now universally known and various best Venice bacari tips have invaded the web.
-The bacari, typical Venetian restaurants, are located in every part of the city but the best ones are located near the Rialto Bridge: step by step you will taste delicious 'cicchetti' accompanied by a good glass of wine, or by the traditional spritz, the Venetian aperitif par excellence, which combines prosecco, Aperol or Campari and soda.
+The bacari, typical Venetian restaurants, are located in every part of the city but the best ones are located near the Rialto Bridge and in the Cannaregio area: step by step you will taste delicious 'cicchetti' accompanied by a good glass of wine, or by the traditional spritz, the Venetian aperitif par excellence, which combines prosecco, Aperol or Campari and soda.
 And if you do proceed blindly, you can always follow our Venice bacari suggestions and book the Venetian Savors tour...